d-kja/manga-hub/README.md

     - [Mobile](#mobile)
   - [Others](#others)

+## Obs

+I'm probably going to make a better version later as this one was done when I was just learning React

 ## Summary

 This application is based on the idea of distributing mangas for free, unfortunately it's only (CC) content :c